M: +61 427 752 011

 Ipswich City Council

-Preparing a response to a show cause notice issued by the Minister for Local Government, Racing and Multicultural Affairs under section 120 of the Local Government Act 2009 (Qld) in respect of the potential dissolution or suspension of the elected Council.
+Preparing a response to a show cause notice issued by the Minister for Local Government, Racing and Multicultural Affairs under section 120 of the Local Government Act 2009 (QLD) in respect of the potential dissolution or suspension of the elected Council.
 This matter subsequently involved a Supreme Court challenge that resulted in a favourable costs order for Council.

 Caravan Parks Association of Queensland

-Acting for an association in a successful enforcement proceeding that was the first case to consider the meaning of an ‘ancillary use’ under the Planning Act 2016 (Qld) (see Caravan Parks Association of Queensland v Rockhampton Regional Council [2018] QPEC 52).
+Acting for an association in a successful enforcement proceeding that was the first case to consider the meaning of an ‘ancillary use’ under the Planning Act 2016 (QLD) (see Caravan Parks Association of Queensland v Rockhampton Regional Council [2018] QPEC 52).

 Queensland Health